vipul-jain/angular-mongodb-POC/README.md

 2. This will create a database named samajseva with a colletion named admin having username as "admin" and password as "123"

+3. More information regarding creation of database and collection can be found [here] (http://www.mkyong.com/mongodb/how-to-create-database-or-collection-in-mongodb/)

 Express server configuration
 ============================